coderaiser/cloudcmd/README.md

 Standard practices say no non-root process gets to talk to the Internet on a port less than 1024.
 Anyway I suggest you to start Cloud Commander as non-root.
 How it could be solved?
 There is a couple easy and fast ways.
-One of them is port forwarding by iptables.
+One of them is port forwarding.
+###Iptables
 Just run [shell/addtables.sh](shell/addtables.sh) for default options.
 ```sh
 @:/tmp/cloudcmd (dev) $ sudo iptables -t nat -L # look rules before
 @:/tmp/cloudcmd (dev) $ sudo iptables -t nat -A PREROUTING -p tcp --dport 80 -j REDIRECT --to-ports 8000